-11.1 Cabinet considered the report by the Executive Director of Strategy & Governance setting out the Action Plan response to the recommendations of the Peer Review conducted in October 2019.
+- 11.1 Cabinet considered the report by the Executive Director of Strategy & Governance setting out the Action Plan response to the recommendations of the Peer Review conducted in October 2019.

+- 11.2 Cabinet RESOLVED to:

-1. Agree the Peer Review Action Plan.
+- 1. Agree the Peer Review Action Plan.